aavamedi/aava-api-integrations/README.md

 To install dependencies run `yarn install`.

-To run either application, change to the corresponding directory (`apollo-client` or `rest-client`) and run `yarn run cli --help` for further instructions.
+To run either application, change to the corresponding directory (`graphql-client` or `http-client`) and run `yarn run cli --help` for further instructions.
 You can run `yarn run cli hello` to verify that everything is set up correctly and the credentials and endpoint are working.

 Examples of each input type are provided in the `examples` directory.
 Please do not send these examples to your production API instance.